-- 1. Demonstrate an understanding of a variety of media texts; - 2.
-Identify some media forms and explain how the conventions and techniques associated with them are used to create meaning; - 3.
-Create a variety of media texts for different purposes and audiences, using appropriate forms, conventions, and techniques; - 4.
-Reflect on and identify their strengths as media interpreters and creators, areas for improvement, and the strategies they found most helpful in understanding and creating media texts.
+- 1. Understanding Media Texts: demonstrate an understanding of a variety of media texts; - 2.
+Understanding Media Forms, Conventions, and Techniques: identify some media forms and explain how the conventions and techniques associated with them are used to create meaning; - 3.
+Creating Media Texts: create a variety of media texts for different purposes and audiences, using appropriate forms, conventions, and techniques; - 4.
+Reflecting on Skills and Strategies: reflect on and identify their strengths as media interpreters and creators, areas for improvement, and the strategies they found most helpful in understanding and creating media texts.